 Talking of Piggy, I was hoping to find some posts about me but disappointingly my name seldom crops up.
 I am so absent I had to check I actually went to that school.
-It seems I left little or no impression on anybody which is odd because I have a clear recollection of being popular.
+It seems I left little or no impression on anybody which is odd because I have a clear recollection of being extraordinarily popular.
 Too bad that’s a memory nobody else shares.
 Not even my friends.

 I have a platonic relationship with the past.
 I don’t want to forget it but I also don’t want to relive it.
 I would jump at the chance to be sixteen again (knees permitting), but only if I could take my current mind with me.
-I suppose like most people I am secretly trying to walk up the down escalator.
+I suppose like most people I am trying to walk up Time’s down escalator.

-Being social media migrants means we should be careful about getting too carried away in an online world.
+And being social media migrants means we should be careful about getting too carried away in an online world.
 We might forget this jaunt down memory lane is in reality a public and open forum.
 Feelings can be hurt, confidences broken, libel laws breached.
 Worse still, we might encourage each other to wear cheesecloth again.

 One day we will all know everything about everyone.
 There will be no secrets and the past will sit side-by-side with the present.
 Only the future will remain unknown and unknowable, as COVID-19 has demonstrated.
 But that’s how it should be.
 ‘That was then and this is now’ is indisputably true, but it’s tomorrow that interests me.
-Especially as I still hope to be in it.
+Especially as I hope to be in it.